o-th/nodb-login/README.md

 # No Database Login
 ## What is this?
-Basic login system that doesnt require a database written in php.
+Basic login system that doesnt require a database written in php.<br>
+The examples folder shows two possible deploments of nodb-login:<br>
+* modules
+** Seperated Login, Logout, and Protected pages.
+* one pager
+** One page with everything included

 ## Basic implmentation
 ### login.php
 ```